stuwilmur/micro-table/API.md

 # Tiny-table API reference
 ## Introduction
-Tiny-table is a small JavaScript library for performing data handling tasks on a data table.
+Tiny-table is a small JavaScript library for data handling using a data table.
 It is implemented as an ES2015 module.
 A *data table* (or data frame) comprises a number of *rows* correspondings to *observations*, and *columns* corresponding to variables.
 Tiny-table works with a data table constructed as an array of objects with consistent properties: all objects in the array must share exactly the same properties.
 Each object represents an observation; each property of one of these objects represents a variable.

-The following array is an example of a data frame/data table that describes the average monthly rainfall for two countries over three months.
+The following array is an example of a data frame/data table that describes the average monthly rainfall for two countries over two months.
 ```javascript
 const rainfall = [
   {country: 'England', month: 'Jan', inches: 3.27},